 Information contained in credit reports can be used to steal someone's identity, damage credit or, at the very least, invade privacy.
 Federal law, the Fair Credit Reporting Act (FCRA), states, although there may be a compelling reason for a company, organization or another person to view someone's credit report, the consumer must provide permission.
 When a credit report is accessed without permission, the consumer may pursue legal action against that party.

-The following list of organizations may have legitimate reason to access your credit report:
+Various organizations may have legitimate reason to access your credit report.

-Any time your credit report is viewed by one of the above, a “hard inquiry” gets recorded on your credit report.
+However, any time your credit report is viewed by one of these companies, a “hard inquiry” gets recorded on your report.
 Hard inquiries may lower your credit score.

 Flitter Milz is a consumer protection law firm that represents people who have experienced harm from unauthorized access to his or her credit reports.
 Contact us to discuss your legal rights and steps to take.